Chilean Carne Mechada is a simple and delicious pot roast. You can serve it as the main dish or use the meat medallions on sandwiches.

 What cut of meat is good for Carne Mechada?

-For this pot roast, we replaced Choclillo or Punta de Ganso with Eye of round roast.
+We replaced Choclillo or Punta de Ganso with Eye of round roast for this pot roast.
 If you can’t find it, ask.
 The butcher went inside to get it at the store where I shop, but a few minutes later, it was cut, clean, and perfect.

 What can you serve as a side dish?